HINDRAF: Collaboration of PH in GE14

 In 2018, HINDRAF was officially accepted as strategic partner of Pakatan Harapan (PH) in collaboration to face the 2018 Malaysian general election (GE14).
 PH which successfully topple BN to be the new government and had made Waytha Moorthy a Senator and Minister in the Prime Minister's Department in charge of National Unity and Social Wellbeing by new Prime Minister Mahathir Mohamad.
 He later founded Malaysian Advancement Party (MAP), the HINDRAF-linked new party approved by RoS in July 2019.

 Deregistration

 In spite of PH was still the ruling government, RoS had on 15 July 2019 decided to dissolve HINDRAF after its central committee leadership had failed to hold meetings for at least eight times a year as required under the law.
 The RoS director-general then sent a letter to HINDRAF on 30 September 2019, informing them that their deregistration.
 PH subsequently has fallen in the 2020 Malaysian political crisis when the Malaysian United Indigenous Party (BERSATU) left to set up the new Perikatan Nasional (PN) government under new prime minister Muhyiddin Yassin.
 The Ministry of Home Affairs of PN then upheld the deregistration on 8 August 2020.
-HINDRAF is seeking a legal declaration that the two decisions to deregister the organisation are illegal and thus null and void, as well as an order to temporarily suspend the decisions pending disposal of the judicial review application.
+Since 2020, HINDRAF is seeking a legal declaration that the two decisions to deregister the organisation are illegal and thus null and void, as well as an order to temporarily suspend the decisions pending disposal of the judicial review application.

+On 29 January 2024, the High Court dismissed HINDRAF's judicial review application on its deregistration and ordered the group to pay RM5,000 to RoS and the Home Minister.
+On 3 November 2023, HINDRAF also filed a separate originating summon in the High Court to challenge the constitutionality of Section 13 of the Societies Act 1966.
+The government responded on 11 December 2023 by filing an application to strike out the suit, citing abuse of court process by HINDRAF.
+The government's challenge was originally to be heard on 2 January 2025, but was postponed to 14 May 2025 due to change in the presiding High Court judge.